kyclark/gitbook-metagenomics/first_steps_with_unix.md

 $ wget ftp://ftp.imicrobe.us/abe487/contigs/contigs.zip
 ```

-Side track: How do we know we got the correct data?
+> Protip: How do we know we got the correct data?
 Go back and look at that FTP site, and you will see that there is a "contigs.zip.md5" file that we can "less" on the server to view the contents:

 ```
 $ ncftp ftp://ftp.imicrobe.us/abe487/contigs